edumserrano/nuget-push/README.md

 # The next step is using powershell to parse the action's output but you can use whatever you prefer.
 # Note that in order to read the step outputs the action step must have an id.
 - name: Log output
+  if: steps.nuget-push.conclusion != 'skipped' && always() # run regardless if the previous step failed or not, just as long as it wasn't skipped
   shell: pwsh
   run: |
     $pushResult = '${{ steps.nuget-push.outputs.push-result }}' | ConvertFrom-Json